S41G0N/SA1G0N/README.md

 ### Current Packages

 - **ly**: A lightweight and fast display manager with a focus on simplicity and performance.
+(In GURU now)
-- **auto-cpufreq**: Automatic CPU speed & power optimizer for Linux
+- **auto-cpufreq**: Automatic CPU speed & power optimizer for Linux (In GURU now)
+- **system76-profile**: Tools and configurations for optimizing System76 hardware on Gentoo, including power management and performance tweaks.
+(In GURU now)
+- **auto-cpufreq**: A tool for automatic CPU battery optimization (In GURU now)
+- **Zen**: A Firefox-based privacy oriented browser with a wide range of customizations (Not in GURU yet)

 ### Planned Additions

 - **asusctl**: A utility to control various settings on Asus laptops, including fan speeds, RGB lighting, and power profiles.
-- **system76-profile**: Tools and configurations for optimizing System76 hardware on Gentoo, including power management and performance tweaks.

 ## Why This Repository?